-- NADECOR established a mining company (King-king Mining Corporation; "KMC") which is 60% owned by NADECOR and 40% by the Company (in accordance with Philippine nationality requirements).
-NADECOR is required to transfer the Mineral Production Sharing Agreement ("MPSA") to KMC (Note 5.B); - The Company extends a credit facility to NADECOR of up to ₱860 million (approximately \$20 million), subject to available funds (Note 4.C); - During 2014 the Company settled NADECOR debts of ₱110 million (approximately \$2.5 million) and \$2,218,810 in exchange for additions to the receivable under the credit facility (Note 4.C); - In 2013 NADECOR reimbursed \$2,800,000 million in Project expenditures to the Company under terms similar to the terms of the Reimbursement Agreement (Note 4.A), such that total reimbursements totalled \$43,520,407; and - In 2013 NADECOR acknowledged that the Company has earned-in to a 50% economic interest in the Project, and this interest remains in effect whether or not the other terms of the PFA are not entirely fulfilled.
+- In 2013, NADECOR established a mining company (King-king Mining Corporation; "KMC") which is 60% owned by NADECOR and 40% by the Company (in accordance with Philippine nationality requirements).
+NADECOR is required to transfer the Mineral Production Sharing Agreement ("MPSA") to KMC (Note 5.B); - The Company extends a credit facility to NADECOR of up to ₱860 million (approximately \$20 million), subject to available funds (Note 4.B); - During 2014 the Company settled NADECOR debts of ₱110 million (approximately \$2.5 million) and \$2,218,810 in exchange for additions to the receivable under the credit facility (Note 4.B); - In 2013 NADECOR reimbursed \$2,800,000 million in Project expenditures to the Company; and - In 2013 NADECOR acknowledged that the Company has earned-in to a 50% economic interest in the Project, and this interest remains in effect whether or not the other terms of the PFA are entirely fulfilled.